wencharmwang/RSS3-Wiki/src/protocol.md

 RSS3 is a protocol created to unify information formats and facilitate the free flow of information.
 Its index file focuses mainly on `items` with supporting sections including `assets`, `profile`, `links` and more.

-The protocol is highly modularated and can be easily integrated with other protocols, for example you can
+The protocol is compatible, inclusive, highly modularated and can be easily integrated with other protocols, for example you can

 - Integrate with various name services to make it easier to find personas' files
 - Integrate with various identity projects where accounts of different networks are already verified